5hwb/ASBTransliteratorLibrary/README.md

 ## About

-This is a GUI Java program that aims to transliterate between different phonetic orthographies and scripts.
+This is a Java library that aims to transliterate between different phonetic orthographies and scripts.
+Transliteration can be done from 1 script to another, and the rules defining the substitutions to be made are stored in separate user-configurable files, which are called 'rulefiles'.

-At this point in time, it can transliterate between phonetic English orthography (Even Better English Orthography, abbreviated as 'EBEO') and a collection of foreign scripts including Korean hangul and Khmer script.

 ## How it works

 Transliteration between scripts is done in the ExternalFileReplacer class.
 Each writing system is represented with a 'replacer rules file', an external JSON file containing a list of rules that map the correct graphemes from EBEO to the target script.

 The Replacer algorithm works like this:

+> TODO update this to show new refactored algorithm

 ```
 function translateFromToScript():